yanezreed/pyside6-tests/NOTES.md

         self.setCentralWidget(button)
 ```

+note:

+- here i'm creating a button within the "QMainWindow" setting it to the centre via "self."
+- because the button is being set central, no other content is within the window
+- the "app" should be thought as the script/brain, and the widgets/window is whats visable

-- here i'm importing all the relevant classes into my new file "button_frame.py"
+* here i'm importing all the relevant classes into my new file "button_frame.py"
-- i repeat the process of accessing "QMainWindow" functionality through initialization
+* i repeat the process of accessing "QMainWindow" functionality through initialization
-- first initializing an object "init(self)" then accessing parents functionality through "super()"
+* first initializing an object "init(self)" then accessing parents functionality through "super()"

 note (rubber ducking process):
 that unlike using a decorator i can just pass the parent class as a argument into the subclass,